Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 });

 /*
+Start an action.
+The action can be requested by merchants in third-party application.
+Before merchants can request the action, the third-party application needs to show them action specific content and display a user input form.
+The action can be successfully started only once all `required` inputs are provided.
+If any `required` input is missing, or invalid value was provided, the service will return 400 error.
+Validation errors will contain Ids for all problematic field together with translated, human readable error messages that can be shown to the user.
+*/
+await gapi.client.content.merchantsupport.triggeraction({
+  merchantId: 'merchantId',
+});

+/*
 Creates a charge invoice for a shipment group, and triggers a charge capture for orderinvoice enabled orders.
 */
 await gapi.client.content.orderinvoices.createchargeinvoice({